The great studio cliques of the ’60s and ’70s are the model for our Rock Lesson Programs.

 Classically trained musicians are often not well suited to studio work, unless they’re given written parts to play.
 Traditional music school, by itself, often doesn’t prepare you to create rock, country or blues arrangements.

 Many classical players are out of their element on studio dates.
 Compared to the environment they’re used to, the creative process in the studio is random and haphazard.
 A group of musicians, who may have never met, go to a session with nothing written down, and they improvise on demand to create an original arrangement in less than 2 hours.
-To the classically trained, it doesn’t make sense.
+To classical musicians, it doesn’t make sense.